 Held every two years, the IDF World Diabetes Congress ranks as one of the largest global medical meetings covering all facets of diabetes.
 Participants from across the globe meet to learn about a broad range of diabetes issues, from the latest scientific advances to cutting-edge information on education, diabetes care, advocacy and awareness.

-From the first congress held in Leiden, the Netherlands, in 1952 to the most recent one in Lisbon in 2022, the number of participants has grown from a few hundred to over 12,000 delegates from 180 countries.
+From the first IDF congress held in Leiden, the Netherlands, in 1952 to the most recent in Bangkok in 2025, the number of participants has grown from a few hundred to over 12,000 delegates from 180 countries.

-Visit the Congress Library for information on recent congresses.
+Browse the Congress Library for information on past congresses.

 Congress library